 If the UE transmits on one antenna connector at a time, the requirements specified for single carrier shall apply to the active antenna connector.

-6.3E.1.2 Minimum output power for V2X con-current operation
+6.3E.1.2 Minimum output power for V2X concurrent operation

-For the inter-band con-current NR V2X operation, the requirements specified in clause 6.3.1 shall apply for the uplink in licensed band and the requirements specified in clause 6.3E.1.1 shall apply for the sidelink in licensed band or Band n47.
+For the inter-band concurrent NR V2X operation, the requirements specified in clause 6.3.1 shall apply for the uplink in licensed band and the requirements specified in clause 6.3E.1.1 shall apply for the sidelink in licensed band or Band n47.

-For intra-band con-current NR V2X operation, the minimum output power is defined per carrier and the requirement for NR uplink is specified in clause 6.3.1 and the requirement for NR sidelink is specified in clause 6.3E.1, respectively.
+For intra-band concurrent NR V2X operation, the minimum output power is defined per carrier and the requirement for NR uplink is specified in clause 6.3.1 and the requirement for NR sidelink is specified in clause 6.3E.1, respectively.

 6.3E.2 Transmit OFF power for V2X